solkimicreb/react-stax/examples/docs_new/src/pages/docs/routing/intro/content.md

 <div id="links-demo"></div>

-In the simplest case the url pathname is replaced with the Link's `to` prop on click and the Router updates to match with the new pathname.
+In the simplest case the url pathname is replaced with the Link's `to` prop on click and the Routers update to match with the new pathname tokens.

 ## Programmatic routing